 The NEITI Act of 2007 created a specialised government agency with its own budget line in the Federal Budget of Nigeria amounting to USD 7 million in 2016.
 The act also empowered NEITI to use external funding and borrow from banks as needed.
 NEITI employed 54 staff as of 1 July 2016.

 The FGN has created a multi-sectorial body to implement lessons from NEITI Reports.
-The inter-ministerial task team (IMTT) consisting of the heads of government, petroleum, mining and financial departments was established in 2005 under President Obasanjo with a mandate to address recommendations identified in NEITI Reports.
+The inter-ministerial task team (IMTT) consisting of the heads of government, petroleum, mining, and financial departments was established in 2005 under President Obasanjo with a mandate to address recommendations identified in NEITI Reports.
 The IMTT met twice in 2014 and once in 2015.
 The IMTT is discussed in further detail under Requirement 7.3 below, “Lessons learned and follow up on recommendations”.

 The legislative and judicial branches of government have created institutional structures to follow up on lessons from NEITI Reports.
-In June 2016, the Senate of Nigeria announced the creation of an “Ad hoc committee on the 2013 audit report of the Nigerian EITI” to “look into the findings of the Audit Report, and recommend to the Senate, in order to task the Executive arm of the Government to ensure the recovery of unremitted funds, prosecute all found culpable and take new legislative actions to block all leakages in the future”.
+In June 2016, the Senate of Nigeria announced the creation of an “Ad hoc committee on the 2013 audit report of the Nigerian EITI” to “look into the findings of the Audit Report, and recommend to the Senate, in order to task the Executive arm of the Government to ensure the recovery of unremitted funds, prosecute all found culpable, and take new legislative actions to block all leakages in the future”.
 A joint task force with the Economic and Financial Crimes Commission (EFCC) was announced on 16 June 2016 to enforce required actions under the 2007 NEITI Act.
-The joint task force and the Senate Committee are discussed in further detail in section 2.3 below, “Lessons learned and follow up on recommendations”.
+The joint task force and the Senate Committee are discussed in further detail under Requirement 7.3 below.

 The GLN has sought ways to overcome and address bottlenecks in EITI implementation.
 The 2007 NEITI Act introduced penalties of up to N 30,000,000 (currently equivalent to approximately USD 95,000) for companies that did not disclose information upon request by NEITI or provided incorrect information.
 The Act also makes company directors and government officials personally responsible for companies or government agencies not disclosing information upon request or providing incorrect information.
-More information is available in section 1.2 below.
+More information is available in the discussion of Requirement 1.2 below.
 Previous administrations also initiated attempts to address challenges to EITI implementation.

 Government is generally represented at a high level on the NSWG and representatives attended NSWG meetings regularly.
-Government representation on the current NSWG includes the Federal Minister of Solid Minerals, who chairs the NSWG, the Executive Secretary of NEITI, the Permanent Secretary of the Federal Ministry of Finance and the Group Managing Director (GMD) of the state-owned oil company, NNPC.
-The level of government representation was lower during the period 2012-2015, when the GMD of NNPC was the highest-ranking government representative on the NSWG.
+Government representation on the current NSWG includes the Federal Minister of Solid Minerals, who chairs the NSWG, the Executive Secretary of NEITI, the Permanent Secretary of the Federal Ministry of Finance, and the Group Managing Director (GMD) of the state-owned oil company, NNPC.
+The level of government representation was lower during the period 2012–2015, when the GMD of NNPC was the highest-ranking government representative on the NSWG.

 In accordance with the NEITI Act, representatives from the geopolitical zones in Nigeria also sit in the NSWG.
 As they are political appointees and are neither nominated nor accountable to state government, it is unclear to what extent they represent government.